- Chemical Engineering

-The 2016 Forum on Healthcare Innovation is presented by The Jackson Laboratory in collaboration with the Connecticut Health Council.
-The Forum will focus on two specific topics: coverage decisions for biomedical innovation and emerging science and technology that will change the future of healthcare.
+The 2016 Forum on Healthcare Innovation was presented by The Jackson Laboratory in collaboration with the Connecticut Health Council.
+The Forum focused on two specific topics: coverage decisions for biomedical innovation and emerging science and technology that will change the future of healthcare.

 - September 28, 2016Anlyan Center at Yale University, New Haven, Connecticut

 CURE presents a deeply experienced panel of bioscience investors as they explain the venture capital trends of 2016 as well as discuss a look into the future as to where the capital will be flowing in 2017.

 Todd Garabedian, Ph.D. will present a seminar entitled, "Patent Law as a Career Path" at the Okinawa Institute of Science and Technology in Okinawa, Japan on July 6, 2016.
 Todd will discuss his career in patent law, as well as recent changes in patent law, including the importance of legal protection for novel intellectual assets that could have commercial implications.